harrand/psyc/README.md

 - Enums do not convert to anything else.
 #### Pointer Conversions <a name="type_conv_ptr"></a>
 - Pointer types can be freely converted to other pointer types, with the following restriction:
-	- You cannot apply mutability with a cast. `T&` cannot be converted to `T mut&`
+	- You cannot apply mutability with a cast. `T?` cannot be converted to `T mut?`
  - While `*reinterpret_cast<T*>(some_pointer)` is almost always "undefined behaviour" in C, it is not so in Psy.
 There are no aliasing rules in place, so you are free to do this - memory is memory and there is no type-based alias analysis.

 ### Type Casting <a name="type_cast"></a>